-Gordon provides pre-litigation advice, such as for producers seeking approval for end-ofwaste status and for parties to leasehold agreements (advising for instance whether a break notice or notice of termination has been validly served).
-He has experience in contractual and also in trespass / boundary disputes, which he uses in appropriate cases.
+Gordon provides pre-litigation advice, such as for producers seeking approval for end-of-waste status and for parties to leasehold agreements (advising for instance whether a break notice or notice of termination has been validly served).
+He has experience in contractual and property disputes (including trespass / boundary issues), which he uses in appropriate cases.
 He has presented numerous claims under the group litigation principles used in the civil courts (he currently provides claimant representation in the VW emissions proceedings).